mantidproject/mantidimaging/docs/user_guide/gui/image_view.rst

 Users can also use the Jenks Breaks or Otsu algorithms to automatically change the appearance of the gradient.
 The software will then attempt to categorise the image into groups and select colours that emphasise the contrast between the different materials in the image.
 In some cases, this may make the different materials in the image more easy to distinguish from one another.
-Be aware that the success of the algorithm greatly depends on the histogram.
+Be aware that the success of the algorithm greatly depends on how much the histogram cooperates.

 This feature can be accessed by right clicking the projection histogram in the recon window and selecting "Auto", or by clicking on the "Auto Change Colour Palette" button in the bottom-left corner.
 This is shown below: